ctfs/write-ups-2015/opentoall-ctf-2015/forensics/lost_flug/README.md

 We are given a pcapNG capture file with a bunch of UDP and TCP traffic.

-when searching the file for usual keywords using `strings`, we see something interesting when looking for `password`:
+When searching the file for usual keywords using `strings`, we see something interesting whilst `grep`ing looking for `password`:

 ```bash
 $ strings -a cap.pcapng | igrep password